Celoka/post-it-app/README.md

 Post-It allows for unprecedented interaction and collaboration amongst its users who are within a particular group.
 It provides REST API for a group messaging system.
 It also allows for notification so that group members can read a message when a member shares it in the group.

-# API Documentation

-The API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API status and errors.
-Go to ... documentation.

 ## Features

 * **Users:** A user created will be able to do the following: